$0 How to Request an Assessment: NZ Parent's Template Letter

 • Parents told the assessment is "too old" for SAC and wondering whether to pay for a new private assessment

-• Parents whose SENCO says the child "doesn't need" SAC despite a Processing Speed Index below the 16th percentile or Working Memory difficulties documented in the clinical report
+• Parents whose SENCO says the child "doesn't need" SAC despite processing-speed or working-memory difficulties documented in the assessment evidence

 • Parents of newly diagnosed students who need SAC evidence gathered and an application submitted before the next examination period